Yafnag/danabot/Readme.md

 ### Main module decryption
-The embedded hash previously stored directly in the binary, is now constructed char by char.
+The embedded hash previously stored directly in the binary, is now constructed one char at a time.
 It is used to decrypt the main module.
 The hash is concatenated with an integer value previously converted to string (each hash has a different integer value), then passed to a md5 hexdigest function.

 The AES256 key used to decrypt the main module is obtained through `CryptDeriveKey` based on the MD5 of the uppercase hex digest of the embedded hash concatenated with an integer value.
 Once decrypted the main module is compressed using ZIP.